Jake Fraley Player Props: Reds vs. Giants

 Jake Fraley At The Plate

-- He has scored in 24 games this year, with multiple runs seven times.
+- He has scored in 25 games this season (32.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.